Robert Henri: The Eight

-Two more shows were organized in 1911 and 1912.

 The Armory Show, American's first large-scale introduction to European Modernism, was a mixed experience for Henri.
 He exhibited five paintings but, as a representational artist, he naturally understood that Cubism, Fauvism, and Futurism implied a challenge to his style of picture-making.
 In fact, he had cause to be worried.
 A man, not yet fifty, who saw himself in a vanguard was about to be relegated to the position of a conservative whose day had passed.
 Arthur B. Davies, an organizer of the show and a member of The Eight, was particularly disdainful of Henri's concern that the new European art would overshadow the work of American artists.
 On the other hand, some Henri scholars have insisted that the reputation Henri earned in later histories as an opponent of the Armory Show and of Modernism in general is unfair and vastly overstates his objections.
-They point out that he had a keen interest in new art and recommended that his students avail themselves of opportunities to study it.
-Art historian Sarah Vure notes that "[as] early as 1910, Henri advised students to attend an exhibition of works by Henri Matisse and two years later he urged them to see the work of Max Weber, one of the most avant-garde of American moderns."
-He urged painter Charles Sheeler to visit the Albert C. Barnes collection of modern art in Pennsylvania.
+They point out that he had a keen interest in new art and recommended that his students avail themselves of opportunities to study it. "[As] early as 1910, Henri advised students to attend an exhibition of works by Henri Matisse and two years later he urged them to see the work of Max Weber, one of the most avant-garde of American moderns."

-Never a conservative politically, Henri admired anarchist and Mother Earth publisher Emma Goldman and taught from 1911 at the Modern School.
-Goldman, who later sat for a portrait by Henri, described him as "an anarchist in his conception of art and its relation to life."